-You bought a pumpkin or two and are not sure how long pumpkins last.
+Bought a pumpkin or two and not sure how long pumpkins last?

 How Long Do Pumpkins Last?